iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 In a large-scale Kubernetes cluster, you can deploy multiple IOMesh clusters for data isolation.
 In this case, there is typically one management cluster that holds components such as the IOMesh Operator, IOMesh CSI Driver, and Node Disk Manager, while other clusters function as independent storage pools without any management responsibilities.

-The IOMesh CSI driver is shared by all IOMesh clusters to facilitate connection, which helps reduce the number of CSI drivers that might otherwise consume unnecessary node resources.
+The IOMesh CSI driver is shared by all IOMesh clusters to facilitate connection, which reduces the number of Controller Plugin pods for the CSI driver.

 ![image](https://user-images.githubusercontent.com/102718816/228175494-9d69fac5-de12-4519-a85f-2520c2070f4c.png)